hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 must have happened, but it seems quite probable that he was a king.
-Quite probable I say, because in ancient times in our country it was chiefly the kings who exerted themselves most in the preaching of Brahma-Jnâna.
+Quite probable I say, because in ancient times in our country it was chiefly the kings who exerted themselves most in the preaching of Brahma-Jnāna.
 Another point to be especially noted here is that whoever might have been the author of the Gita, we find its teachings the same as those in the whole of the Mahabharata.
-From this we can safely infer that in the age of the Mahabharata some great man arose and preached the Brahma-Jnâna in this new garb to the then existing society.
+From this we can safely infer that in the age of the Mahabharata some great man arose and preached the Brahma-Jnāna in this new garb to the then existing society.
 Another fact comes to the fore that in the olden days, as one sect after another arose, there also came into existence and use among them one new scripture or another.
 It happened, too, that in the lapse of time both